-At the date of authorization of these financial statements, the International Accounting Standards Board ("IASB") and International Financial Reporting Interpretations Committee ("IFRIC") has issued the following new and revised standards, amendments and interpretations which are not yet effective during the year ended September 30, 2017.
+At the date of authorization of these financial statements, the International Accounting Standards Board ("IASB") and International Financial Reporting Interpretations Committee ("IFRIC") has issued the following new and revised standards, amendments and interpretations which are not yet effective during the year ended September 30, 2018.

 IFRS 9 - Financial Instruments is intended to replace IAS 39 Financial Instruments: Recognition and Measurement and uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 For financial liabilities designated at fair value through profit or loss, an entity can recognize the portion of the change in fair value related to the change in the entity's own credit risk through other comprehensive income rather than profit or loss.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39, and incorporates new hedge accounting requirements.
 The new standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Corporation is currently evaluating the impact of adopting IFRS 9 on the consolidated financial statements.
+The Corporation will adopt IFRS 9 in its financial statements for the annual period beginning October 1, 2018.
+The adoption of IFRS 9 will not have a material impact on the Corporation's financial statements.